cayugasoft/FreestylerCore/README.md

 ## License

-FreestylerCore is available under the MIT license.
-See the LICENSE file for more info.
+*FreestylerCore* is available under the MIT license.
+See the *Podspec/LICENSE.txt* file for more info.